ThinkDataEd/curriculum/docs/unit3/lesson7.md

 treatment and control groups.
 Conversely, in experiments, we always need to have random assignment into these groups.

-2. Pose the following question to students: Why can’t we just always do experiments?
+2. Pose the following question to students: "Why can’t we just always do experiments?"
 Have students discuss this question in their student teams and write down a few responses in their DS journals.